whyliuxing/reverse-engineering-journal/README.md

 * All characters available in the ASCII encoding only take up a single byte in UTF-8 and they're the exact same bytes as are used in ASCII.
 In other words, ASCII maps 1:1 unto UTF-8.
 Any character not in ASCII takes up two or more bytes in UTF-8

 ## *C++ Reversing (12/13/16)*
-* Ecx is used to stored the this pointer.
+* C++ calling convention for this pointer is called thiscall:
+  + On Microsoft Visual C++ compiled binary, this is stored in ecx.
 Sometimes esi
-  + On Microsoft Visual C++ compiled binary, this is stored in ecx
   + On g++ compiled binary, this is passed in as the first parameter of the member function as an address
 * Class member functions are called with the usual function parameters in the stack and with ecx pointing to the class’s object
 * Class’s object in assembly only contains the vfptr (pointer to virtual functions table) and variables.
 Member functions are not part of it